-The piling marked "W" once supported the foundation of Walcott House, an MGH nurses' dormitory.
-That marked "H" supported the foundation of Harvard Medical School, which was located near the MGH between 1846 and 1883.
+The piling marked "W" once supported the foundation of Walcott House, a nurses' dormitory.
+That marked "H" supported the foundation of Harvard Medical School, which was located near Mass General between 1846 and 1883.

-Wilhelm Roentgen's discovery of the X-ray in 1895 in Germany inspired MGH photographer Walter Dodd to try his own experiments.
+Wilhelm Roentgen's discovery of the X-ray in 1895 in Germany inspired Mass General photographer Walter Dodd to try his own experiments.

 He soon produced the first radiograph taken at an American hospital using a small X-ray tube and a hand-cranked static machine normally used to generate current for electrical treatments.